1755 Meknes earthquake: Tectonic setting

-The western Eurasian–Africa plate boundary is dominated by the Gloria Fault System which lies between the Azores Triple Junction and Gibraltar Arc.
-The plate boundary around the Gibraltar Arc and Alboran Sea area is less defined and chacterized by a broad zone of seismicity.
+The western Eurasian–Africa plate boundary is dominated by the Gloria Fault System which lies between the Azores triple junction and Gibraltar Arc.
+The plate boundary around the Gibraltar Arc and Alboran Sea area is less defined and characterized by a broad zone of seismicity.
 The African and Eurasian plates converge in a N–S to NNW–SSE direction.
 The convergence is related to uplift and thrust tectonics along the Rif mountains.

 Earthquake

 The shock came just days after another earthquake affected Lisbon (1 November)—it was mistakenly identified as an aftershock of that event, and misdated to 18 November.
 Arab sources attribute the earthquake to 27 November and mezoseismal area to Fes and Meknes.
 A seismic rupture was also reported but poorly documented.

 During a field survey of the area in 2017, surface ruptures were identified along the 150 km-long Southern Rif front; a thrust fault with some left-lateral strike-slip component.
 The fault displays a listric geometry and is connected with a décollement at its base; dipping at 60° near the surface to 35° at depth.
 A slip rate was estimated at 3.5 ± 1 mm/yr for the Holocene.
-The fault accommodates convergence between the African Plate and the Rif.
+The fault accommodates convergence between the African plate and the Rif.
 The last earthquake along the fault produced 0.9–1.7 m of coseismic slip—by assuming that as the average slip across a 30 km surface rupture, the moment magnitude obtained was 6.5–7.0.
 Although not considered an aftershock of the 1 November Lisbon earthquake, it may have been an example of a triggered earthquake due to stress transfer.

 Damage

 The earthquake caused great devastation in Fes and Meknes; tens of thousands were killed.
 It was followed by strong aftershocks that continued for months.
 At Meknes, only a few homes remained standing but were badly damaged.
 Of the 16,000 Jews in the city, only 8,000 survived—an additional 4,000 Muslims perished.
+The earthquake also destroyed the Christian church and the Franciscan convent and hospital.
 In Fez, 3,000 people died.
-Significant damage occurred at the Roman archeological site Volubilis.
-Several kilometers south of Volubilis, Moulay Idriss Zerhoun was badly affected by a major landslide.
-The documentation of surface ruptured led geologists to conclude the event was localized and this was a local earthquake.
-Surface ruptures associated with an E–W fault at Jebel Zerhoun and Jebel Zalagh, north of Fes and Meknes were studied.
+Significant damage occurred at the Roman archeological site Volubilis, and several kilometers to its south, a major landslide affected Moulay Idriss Zerhoun.
+The documentation of surface rupture led geologists to conclude that it was a local earthquake.
+Surface ruptures associated with an east–west fault at Jebel Zerhoun and Jebel Zalagh, north of Fes and Meknes were studied.